 - Styling: Men’s styles come in tight (3 styles), slim (3 styles), regular (5 styles) and one loose look.
 Women’s styles come hightop, straight mid-waist, breezy (regular fit with a high waist), and a clean style with a high-waisted regular fit.
 You can choose from dry, selvedge (many from Japan), black, prewashed, blue denims, or ecru shades.
 Their fabrics come in different weights, and each product page gives extensive details of fabrics origin, its properties, manufacturing processes, and every step of the production chain.

-- Transparency & Sustainability: They are members of the Fair Wear Foundation, use only organic, Fair Trade, or recycled cotton.
-Their products are certified GOTS, Organic Content Standard 100, and USDA Organic.
-The cotton sourced in India is also Fair Trade and GOTS certified.
-Other fabrications they use, like Tencel, are FSC and PEFC certified.
-As of 2019, they have repaired 63,281 pairs of jeans and collected 11,573 saving 441,000 tons of water in new production and 50,000 kilos of textile waste.
+- They are members of the Fair Wear Foundation, use only organic, Fair Trade, or recycled cotton.
+All of the cotton used is either certified GOTS, Organic Content Standard 100, or USDA Organic.
+The cotton sourced in India is both Fair Trade and GOTS certified.
+Other fabrications they use, like Tencel, come from cellulosic fibers sourced from FSC and PEFC certified forestries.
+During 2019, they repaired 63,281 pairs of jeans and collected 11,573 saving 441,000 tons of water in new production and 50,000 kilos of textile waste.
+And since counting started back in 2014, the denim brand has totally done 287 210 repairs.
 They have an extensive yearly sustainability report.

 - Recycling: There is an extensive Re-Use page on their site where you can find pre-owned jeans that have been turned back to the company.
 Choices here include selvage, light, mid or dark blue, or repaired jeans.
 They give buyers 20% off new purchases when they turn in their old jeans.

 DL1961 is a family-owned New York based brand creating premium denim since 2008.
 They pride themselves on their leading fabric and sustainability technologies.
 They are a vertically integrated company.